Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 </p>

 <p align="center">
 Left image shows the path tracing result with 15k samples per pixel, a lot of noise is clearly visible.
 The right image shows the denoised version of the left image.
 All the noise is gone.
-As you can see, Optix does a really good job of removing all the noise.
 </p>

 ## Conclusion